gardner-lab/printimage/README.md

   - Galvo degrees per volt
   - Slow XY or XYZ stage accuracy
   - Fast Z stage accuracy
-- Patch the ScanImage code
+- Patch the ScanImage code (if you don't see your favourite ScanImage version here, look at the patch: it's dead simple!)
   - [For ScanImage 5.2.4](https://github.com/bwpearre/scanimage-5.2.4/commit/35802a60330c98bb1fddf99361dc6d611c2624b3.patch)
 - Install PrintImage and the above packages in the MATLAB path
 - Modify the appropriate PrintImage default parameters (this will be in a configuration file eventually)